 The most commonly inherited cancer risk mutations are:

-Hereditary breast and ovarian cancer syndrome (HBOC) which refers to mutations in BRCA1 and BRCA2 genes, which increase the risk for breast, ovarian, pancreatic, prostate and other cancers.
+- Hereditary breast and ovarian cancer syndrome (HBOC), which refers to mutations in the BRCA1 and BRCA2 genes, increases the risk of breast, ovarian, pancreatic, prostate, and other cancers.

-Lynch syndrome which refers to mutations in certain genes (EPCAM, MLH1, MSH2, MSH6 and PMS2), which increase the risk for colorectal, endometrial and other cancers.
+- Lynch syndrome, which refers to mutations in certain genes (EPCAM, MLH1, MSH2, MSH6, and PMS2) that increase the risk for colorectal, endometrial, and other cancers.

 Based on your discussion, your physician can recommend further consultations with an oncologist or a genetic counselor.

-Screening tests related to your genetic risk to find cancer in its early stages, when it is most treatable.
+- Screening tests related to your genetic risk will help you find cancer in its early stages, when it is most treatable.

-Medications or other treatment options to lower the risk for cancer.
+- Medications or other treatment options to lower the risk of cancer.